pmichaillat/latex-math/README.md

-# latex-math
+# LaTeX Commands to Typeset Math

-LaTeX commands that make math easy to type and easy to read.
+This repository contains LaTeX commands to easily typeset mathematical expressions, and easily read them.

 ## Goal